Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 Hiking or Walking Shoes

 Slippers are convenient, but shoes are necessary for walking or exploring the island.
-Hawai’i offers some of the best hikes (both oceanside and inland with stellar waterfalls).
-Sturdy shoes with good traction are a must, like these Oboz hiking shoes.
+Hawai’i has some of the best hikes in the world, from scenic oceanside trails to inland paths with stellar waterfalls.
+Sturdy shoes with good traction are a must, like these Oboz hiking shoes

 Pants